Skip to main content

 Consultation

-Before you decide on a peel, you’ll need a consultation with a skin care professional, such as an esthetician or dermatologist, to determine the appropriate chemical peel for your skin type, goals and health history.
+Before choosing a peel, you’ll need to schedule a consultation with a skin care professional (such as an esthetician or dermatologist) to identify the appropriate option based on your skin type, goals and health history, and to determine whether you need skincare products to prepare your skin for the peel.

 Preparation

 While the steps before your peel might vary slightly based on the strength of the peel you choose, you will generally be guided to make sure your skin is well-moisturized and hydrated in the days or weeks leading up to your peel, which helps the exfoliation process.
-You may be asked to switch out any harsh skin care products or routines for mild ones and may even be given specific products by your skin care professional to use for a set duration before your treatment.
-Keep your skin protected, as well, with sunblock.
+You may be asked to switch out any harsh skin care products or routines for mild ones, and may be given specific products by your skin care professional to use for a set duration before your treatment and after your peel to protect your results.
+Keep your skin protected with sunblock, as well.

 To prep your skin to get the best results from your chemical peel, you may find the following steps helpful: